isabella232/Specs-18/Spaces/index.md

 - Octopus Server Configuration (License, Maintenance Mode, HTTPS Certificate, etc)
 - Infrastructure: Machines (not Environments) would be added globally
+- Users
+- Teams and Roles (see below)

 This means that Spaces will contain:

 - Projects
 - Environments
 - Lifecycles
+- Accounts
+- Certificates
 - Variable Sets
 - Tenants
 - Step Templates

+### Teams and Roles

+Teams and Roles will exist at _both_ the global and space levels.

 ### But surely _X_ has to be global

 It is easy to imagine scenarios for almost all entities in which one may want them to be global.
 Not only does this quickly lead to the current situation, it would actually be worse because everything could live at multiple levels.

-Our initial position is that everything lives within a space.
+Our initial position is that everything above lives within a space.
 If we (or our customers) can produce a very compelling reason why something should be global, we'll reconsider.

 ## Migration